Cautioncrazy/PokemonEssentialsPlugins/README.md

 pbGiveRandomGeneralItem

-This will automatically pick a random item based on default exclusions (no TMs/HMs, Poke Balls, Key Items, etc.) and pockets (1, 2, 7), and give it to the player with a message.
+This will automatically pick a random item based on its default exclusions (no TMs/HMs, Poke Balls, Key Items, etc.) and pockets (1, 2, 7), and give it to the player with a message.
+This is suitable for most common use cases.

-For more custom control (e.g., a specific whitelist or different exclusions for a particular event), you can call pbChooseRandomItem directly and then pbReceiveItem:
+For more custom control (e.g., a specific whitelist of items, or different exclusions for a particular event), you can call pbChooseRandomItem directly and then pbReceiveItem:

+# Example: Give a random Potion or Super Potion
+chosen_item = pbChooseRandomItem([:POTION, :SUPERPOTION])
+if chosen_item
+  pbReceiveItem(chosen_item)
+else
+  pbMessage(_INTL("No suitable item could be found.")) end

+# Example: Give a random item from pocket 1, but exclude "REPEL"
+custom_exclusions = [:REPEL]
+custom_pockets = [1]
-chosen_item = pbChooseRandomItem(nil, [:POTION], [:KEYITEM], [1, 2])
+chosen_item = pbChooseRandomItem(nil, custom_exclusions, nil, custom_pockets)
-if chosen_item; pbReceiveItem(chosen_item); end
+if chosen_item
+  pbReceiveItem(chosen_item)
+else
+  pbMessage(_INTL("No suitable item could be found with custom rules.")) end

-B. Giving a Random TM (using Random TM-HM Selector.rb) Call the helper function:
+B. Giving a Random TM (using Random HM-TM Selector.rb) Call the helper function:

 pbGiveRandomTM